brandur/sorg/content/drafts/redis-cluster.md

-merely mark the mappings table dirty when receiving `MOVED`, and have threads executing commands follow `MOVED` responses with new targets while a background thread refreshes the master slot to node mappings asynchronously.
-In practice, even while rebalancing the likelihood is that most slots won't be moving, so this model allows most commands to continue executing with no overhead.
+merely mark the mappings table dirty when receiving `MOVED`, and have threads executing commands follow `MOVED` responses with new targets while a background thread refreshes the mappings asynchronously.
+In practice, even while rebalancing the likelihood is that most slots won't be moving, so this model allows _most_ commands to continue executing with no overhead.

 ### Localizing multi-key operations with hash tags (#hash-tags)